-The drug of choice is artesunate IV or IM; if artesunate is not available, use artemether IM.
+The drug of choice is artesunate, preferably IV, or if not possible IM.

-For patients in shock: use artesunate IV or, if not available, quinine IV.
-The IM route is not appropriate.
+For patients in shock: IM route is not appropriate, use artesunate IV only.

 artesunate slow IV injection (3 to 5 minutes) or, if not possible, slow IM injection, into the anterior thigh: